alexander-danilenko/ua-loadtest/README.md

 ### DigitalOcean

+> ❤️ The following scripts are tested and primarely used by maintainers.

 Use the following `User data` scripts for automated initialization of droplet **considering its resources**:

 - **Ubuntu/Debian** (recommended): [setup-debian.sh](./examples/digitalocean/setup-debian.sh)
 - **Fedora**: [setup-fedora.sh](./examples/digitalocean/setup-fedora.sh)